 We’ll go over why an FHA loan could be right for you if you’re looking to buy or refinance a home.

-Why Is an FHA Loan a Good Option for Single or First-Time Homebuyers?
+Why Is an FHA Loan a Good Option for Single or First-Time Home Buyers?

-- It’ll be easier to qualify for an FHA home mortgage because your loan will be insured by the government, thereby making your application more attractive to lenders.
+- It’ll be easier to qualify for an FHA home mortgage because your loan will be insured by the government, making your application more attractive to lenders.

-Yet another advantage to FHA loans for single or first-time buyers is that FHA mortgage terms may allow you to wrap closing costs into your mortgage.
+Yet another advantage of FHA loans for single or first-time buyers is that FHA mortgage terms may allow you to wrap closing costs into your mortgage.
 Because typical closing costs for FHA home loans are around 2% or 3% of the total mortgage, this option can allow you to get a loan that would otherwise be cost prohibitive if you don’t have stacks of extra cash at your disposal.

-There are several advantages to FHA mortgages, particularly if you’re a lower-to middle-income buyer or you have experienced financial difficulties in the past.
-Your allowable debt-to-income ratio is higher on an FHA loan than the debt-to-income ratio requirements on conventional loans, meaning that if your debt is relatively high compared to your income you may still qualify for an FHA loan.
+If you have a credit score in the mid-to-high 600 range, your allowable debt-to-income (DTI) ratio is higher on an FHA loan than the DTI ratio requirements on conventional loans.
+This means that if your debt is relatively high compared to your income, you may still qualify for an FHA loan.

 How Could FHA Cash-Out Refinancing Options Help Me?

 If you know you’ll soon need cash for college tuition or major home improvements, then an FHA cash-out refinancing option may be just what you need.

-Are There any Special Requirements or Limits on FHA Mortgages?
+Are There Any Special Requirements or Limits on FHA Mortgages?